ryucoder/source-code-maker/README.md

 It becomes even messier because of the super() in python :dizzy_face:.
 Debugging is a real pain in the ass :joy:.

 My code makes it super duper easy to get the final source code of a python class that is extended from multiple classes.
 Just give a call the constructor of a SourceCodeMaker and the source code is available as an attribute.
+If a call to super() method was made, its source code is also included.
 All of above problems are solved with just one line of code 😎.

 That's not it, it takes it even further.
-Send kwarg metadata=True to SourceCodeMaker constructor and added information like MRO, which attributes and methods belongs to which class are also shown :metal: :clap: :+1:.
+Send kwarg metadata=True to SourceCodeMaker constructor and added information like MRO, which attributes and methods belongs to which class are also shown.
+If some attributes were overwritten in a parent class that is also shown :metal: :clap: :+1:.

 # Why to use it?
 What is the benefit of this?